AlanTracey99/TeloSearch/README.md

 ### 1 - Environment set up

 Activte the `curation_v2` environment, this contains the path locations of various python modules and software required for the pipeline.

+You will need to edit the `sample.env` to include your personal JIRA credentials and then save it as `.env` and then use `chmod 700 .env` to lock out anyone else from viewing said credentials.

 ### 2 - Run on the test.fa